Updated: 07.01.2021, by: Jesper Jakobsen

 Estimated time to read: 6 - 7 mins.

 This article gives you the basics to creating an app.
 There are other guides on each subject, that could be worth also checking out, for the best result.
 Links are in the bottom of the article.

-In this guide, we'll give you the basics to creating an app - and provide you with some best practice tips & tricks along the way.
+In this guide, we will give you the basics to creating an app - and provide you with some best practice tips & tricks along the way.

 (Apart from the contents you have at hand, you'll have to create a theme for your app.
-Read more about theme here).
+Read more about themes here).